 CONCLUSION

-It can be very rewarding to beat the house in its own game.
+It can be very rewarding to beat the house at its own game.
 This is why many people enjoy skill games.
 Comp programs are the best way to beat the casinos when it really matters.
-You’ll never lose your comp rating no matter what the cards do.
+Your comp rating will never be lost, no matter what the cards do.
 Your comp rewards will keep you in the black every day.